SiegfriedBz/BioVerify_Agentic_DApp/README.md

 The current implementation covers the optimistic happy paths.
 The following edge cases are not handled today and are documented here honestly as the next hardening backlog before any future production use.

+- **No author recourse against AI or peer-review false positives.** The submission agent can produce a `fail` verdict on a clean manuscript (false plagiarism positive against [`discoveryNode`](packages/agents/graphs/submission/nodes/2.discovery.ts) results), and peer reviewers can reach a binding verdict an author considers incorrect.
+Today, both outcomes are terminal: [`earlySlashPublicationCommand`](packages/cqrs/src/commands/actions/submission/early-slash-publication.ts) and `slashPublicationCommand` settle immediately, and the only remaining action for the author is `claim` (which does nothing for a slashed stake).
+There is no contractual path to contest the verdict, no escalation stake, and no second review cycle.

 - **Empty or malformed IPFS payload.** If a publisher submits a syntactically valid CID that resolves to an empty manifest (or one whose `payload.abstractCid` points at empty content), the submission graph reaches `llmNode` with an empty abstract, the LLM verdict short-circuits without producing `pass`/`fail`, and `agent-start.ts` throws `Unexpected verdict "pending"`.
 After Inngest's 3 step retries the publication is left stuck in `SUBMITTED`.
 The fetch helper ([`fetchIpfs`](packages/utils/ipfs/fetch-ipfs.ts)) only validates HTTP status, and there is no Zod validation of the manifest shape inside [`fetchIpfsNode`](packages/agents/graphs/submission/nodes/1.fetch-ipfs.ts).
 Also, sending an empty abstract to Exa is currently avoided only by a truthy check in [`discoveryNode`](packages/agents/graphs/submission/nodes/2.discovery.ts); the behavior of submitting a non-empty but garbage abstract to Exa AI has not been characterized.

 - **Agent transaction failures.** All CQRS commands ([`pickReviewersCommand`](packages/cqrs/src/commands/actions/submission/pick-reviewers.ts), [`earlySlashPublicationCommand`](packages/cqrs/src/commands/actions/submission/early-slash-publication.ts), [`publishPublicationCommand`](packages/cqrs/src/commands/actions/review/publish-publication.ts), `slashPublicationCommand`, `recordReviewCommand`) call `publicClient.simulateContract` then `agentClient.writeContract` once and re-throw on failure.
 The only retry layer is Inngest's outer `step.run` (3 retries with default backoff).
 There is no in-command retry with bumped gas, no nonce-conflict recovery, and no detection of transient RPC errors versus actual revert reasons.
 A gas spike during settlement can today leave a publication in `IN_REVIEW` after the last human review is recorded.